 The main advantage for bootstrapping to fund personal training studies is that you are unlikely to receive venture capital or find investors while still studying.
 This means no surrendering a portion of the business to someone else and you will not start out in business saddled with debt.

-Most people who start their career in the fitness industry start as an employee of someone else.
+Most people who start their career in the fitness industry started as an employee of someone else.
 They work in a regular job during the day and study in the evening, rarely having the luxury of resigning.
 Once they gain their first qualification, they might take on clients at the weekends and evenings.
-The money from these first clients are ploughed back into the business to fund further studies.
+The money from these first clients is ploughed back into the business to fund further studies.
 The employment is gradually phased out as they get more clients and continue to upskill.